-Standard 9.Professionalism: The teacher exhibits a commitment to professional ethics and the school's mission, participates in professional growth opportunities to support student learning, and contributes to the profession.
-Note: State calculations not completed for 2020-2021 or 2021-2022.
+Standard Score 9.
+Professionalism: The teacher exhibits a commitment to professional ethics and the school's mission, participates in professional growth opportunities to support student learning, and contributes to the profession.
+Note: State calculations not completed for 2020-2021, 2021-2022, and 2022-2023.
 Use local data as needed.
-Visit GaDOE Teacl ner and Leader Effectiveness webpage for the Teacher Keys Effectiveness System rubric.
+Visit GaDOE Teacher and Leader Effectiveness webpage for the Teacher Keys Effectiveness System rubric.